ravialdy/lesson1_Bangkit_Time-Series-TF/README.md

 ## Lesson Learned 1 Bangkit Academy : Time Series using Tensorflow (Synthetic Data)

-Bangkit is an academy led Gojek, Tokopedia, Traveloka, and Google that has a unique career readiness program delivered with support from industry experts and industry partners.
+Bangkit is an academy led Google, Gojek, Tokopedia, and Traveloka that has a unique career readiness program delivered with support from industry experts and industry partners.
 (More info : https://grow.google/intl/id_id/bangkit/)

 #### Here, I want to create time series model based on my own synthetic time series using tensorflow.
 Check it out :)